 - Failure to provide proper medication (when required),

-- Inadequate emergency planning (i.e. fire escape plans, tornado plans, earthquake plans),
+- Inadequate emergency planning (for example, fire escape plans, tornado plans, earthquake plans),

 - Failure to repair unsafe structures, equipment, or grounds,